rtzaudio/STC1200_TivaTM4C1294NCPDT/README.md

 ## Building the Firmware

 This firmware builds with with Texas Instruments Code Composer Studio (CCS) v9.3.0.00012 and uses the TI-RTOS v2.16.0.08 real-time kernel add on package.
-You must install CCS and the add on TI-RTOS package, see the "View->Resource Explorer" menu option in CCS.
+You must install CCS v9, the TivaWare libraries, and the add on TI-RTOS package, see the "View->Resource Explorer" menu option in CCS.

 The SD disk driver provided with TI-RTOS must be configured and rebuilt to include all the interface functions needed from the FATFS file system driver.
 By default, the